Pathway to Asia – Opening 2025

 Red Panda & Muntjac Joint Habitat

-Lush landscaping, trees for climbing and indoor as well as outdoor climate controlled habitats will provide the ideal environment for these charismatic animals.
+Lush landscaping, trees for climbing and outdoor as well as indoor climate controlled habitats will provide the ideal environment for these charismatic animals.
 Red Pandas are very skillful and acrobatic animals that predominantly stay in trees.
 The small, muntjac deer are native to India, Southeast Asia, and southern China and are nicknamed the ‘barking deer’ as they sometimes react to predators by producing a dog-like sound.

-This unique event center will be the perfect place for Conservation Connection lectures, weddings, quinceañeras, bar and bat mitvahs, and more as well as a place to stop in and take a break midway through your Zoo adventure.
-Inside the pavilion there will be indoor views of the sloth bear cave, red panda habitat and a view of siamangs swinging through their habitat.
+This unique event center will be the perfect place for Conservation Connection lectures, weddings, quinceañeras, bar and bat mitvahs, corporate events and more, as well as a place to stop in and take a break midway through your Zoo adventure.
+This beautiful, themed event center comes complete with an event garden, built in audio visual amenities, changing rooms, and a catering kitchen.
+This space will set up to 250 in climate-controlled comfort with the garden available for ceremonies or additional seating.